 It’s castle-like structure is engaging and enchanting

-Patrick Columbus Haley was born on the festive holiday St. Patrick, March 17, 1849, a native of Saranac, New York, his family moved to Will County in 1852.
+Patrick Columbus Haley was born on the festive holiday for St. Patrick, March 17, 1849.
+A native of Saranac, New York, his family moved to Will County in 1852.
 He received his law degree from the University of Michigan in 1871, and began his practice in Joliet the following year.
-Patrick C. Haley became a successful attorney representing the Elgin, Joliet & Eastern; the Atchison, Topeka & Santa Fe, Michigan Central Railroads, and the Sanitary District of Chicago.
+Patrick C. Haley became a successful attorney representing the Elgin, Joliet & Eastern suburbs; the Atchison, Topeka & Santa Fe, Michigan Central Railroads, and the Sanitary District of Chicago.

 The young couple were married on December 1, 1875.
 Their devotion to each other and commitment to their family was evident.
-After fifteen years of marriage and the parents of six children, with three more to follow, Patrick and Mary Haley agreed it was time to build a large residence on their property at the corner of Center and Marion Streets.
-Patrick and Mary were proud of their land in St. Patricks neighborhood located west of the Des Plaines River and West of the city’s business center.
+After fifteen years of marriage and becoming parents to six children, Patrick and Mary Haley agreed it was time to build a large residence on their property at the corner of Center and Marion Streets, where their family grew three more.
+Patrick and Mary were proud of their land in St. Patrick’s neighborhood located west of the Des Plaines River and West of the city’s business center.

 Prestigious families were known to build homes along Center Street on the bluff overlooking the city of Joliet.
-Haley contracted architect Frank Shaver Allen to design their dream mansion.
+Haley contacted architect Frank Shaver Allen to design their dream mansion.

 Frank Shaver Allen (1860-1930) was a nationally known Architect and Egyptologist, having contributed objects discovered during excavations in Egypt to many American museums.
 He is locally famous for designing Joliet Central High School, Christ Episcopal Church in downtown Joliet, and the Barber Building, to name a few.
 He was a genius who made spectacular use of locally quarried limestone.

-Construction began in 1891 and the mansion was completed two years later.
-Family history states that the illustrious three-story residence, complete with a distinguished tower and extensive porches, depleted one quarry of its’ stone.
+Construction of the mansion began in 1891 and was completed two years later.
+Family history states that the illustrious three-story residence, complete with a distinguished tower and extensive porches, depleted one quarry of its stone.
 To honor their Irish heritage, Gaelic insignias had been cut in stone on the front porch facing Center Street.